 – A progressive delay in the sleep phase

 – An inability to adjust to a regular 24-hour day for longer than six weeks

 To assist with a diagnosis, doctors might also ask patients to keep track of their own sleep using a sleep log or sleep journal.
 Doctors might also order an overnight sleep study or polysomnography.
 In cases where polysomnography is used, it cannot measure changes in sleeping habits over time, so its main purpose is to rule out other sleep disorders.

 Treating non-24-hour sleep-wake disorders can be challenging, although certain treatments have found some success.
 In most cases, the treatment is unique to each patient, as everyone responds differently.
 One of the main methods of treatment involves adhering to sleep hygiene rules, including avoiding screen time before bed, limiting naps, and getting regular exercise.
 Natural supplements may also be recommended, although these have been shown to produce short-term results in most cases.

-At Koala® Center for Sleep & TMJ Disorders, we care about the quality of your sleep and strive to help you resolve any sleep-related disorders that prevent you from getting a good night’s rest.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+At Koala® Center For Sleep & TMJ Disorders, we care about the quality of your sleep and strive to help you resolve any sleep-related disorders that prevent you from getting a good night’s rest.
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Wausau, WI; and El Paso, TX.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!